 For some of us this is easy, but for others not so much.
 If you aren’t feeling that your day-to-day is fulfilling you, look at ways you can be of service to others – animals, elderly, less-fortunate.
 Caring for others and connecting with people in ways that help you feel productive and contributing to society, help us find meaning.

-If mental health is not so good for you right now, here’s some tips for bathing your brain in love.
+If your mental health could do with a helping hand right now, here’s 4 tips to bathe your brain in love.

 - Know your triggers